Static and Dynamic BART for Rank-Order Data: Simulation Studies

-For each of the three scenarios and each value of $\sigma \in \{1,5,10,20,40\}$, we generate $100$ synthetic datasets.
-We compare the results for ROBART against several competitors: the Borda Count, the Markov-Chain methods \citep[MC1, MC2, MC3 -][]{dwork2001rank}, the Cross-Entropy Monte Carlo method \citep[CEMC -][]{lin2009integration}, the Plankett-Luce (PL) model, the BARC model with and without covariates, and the BARC model with Mixture of rankers with different opinions \citep[BARCM -][]{li2016bayesian}.\footnote{See the Supplement for further details on these methods.}
+For each scenario and each value of $\sigma \in \{1,5,10,20,40\}$, we generate $100$ synthetic datasets with $N=50$ and $M=10$.
+We compare the results for ROBART against several competitors: the Borda Count, the Markov-Chain methods \citep[MC1, MC2, MC3 -][]{dwork2001rank}, the Cross-Entropy Monte Carlo method \citep[CEMC -][]{lin2009integration}, the Plankett-Luce (PL) model, the BARC model with and without covariates, and the BARC model with Mixture of rankers with different opinions \citep[BARCM -][]{li2016bayesian}.
+Further details on these methods are available in the Supplement.

 We use the default values for the ROBART model as in \cite{chipman2010bart} and follow \cite{li2016bayesian} in choosing the hyperparameters for all the remaining models.